ansys/pyfluent/doc/source/user_guide/services/events.rst

 EventsManager
 =============

-An instance of ``EventsManager`` exists as an active ``events_streaming`` property in each solution mode session object.
-You can register client callbacks with the EventsManager.
-The EventsManager calls each callback whenever a server-side event occurs, passing the session ID and event information arguments to the callback.
-The EventsManager is useful for solution monitoring and updating graphics during runtime.
+Each solver session object has an ``events`` child of type ``EventsManager``.
+You can call the ``events.register_callback()`` method in order to receive notifications of various events occurring in Fluent.
+(The EventsManager calls each callback whenever a Fluent event occurs, passing the session ID and event information as arguments to the callback.
+This interface is subject to change).
+The EventsManager is useful for solution monitoring and dynamic update of graphics.

 Supported events are: